-This bill would additionally require an institution to annually report, and publish in its School Performance Fact Sheet, the most recent 3-year cohort default rate for federal student loans for the institution, the percentage of enrolled students receiving federal student loans, and a list of occupations for which each of the institution's educational programs is intended to train students, as specified.
+This bill would additionally require an institution to annually report, and publish in its School Performance Fact Sheet, the most recent official 3-year cohort default rate for federal student loans for the institution and the percentage of enrolled students receiving federal student loans.
 The bill also would require the information used to substantiate the annually reported rates and information to include specified information, and would require an institution to retain the information in an electronic format and make it available to the bureau upon request.